proffapt/proffapt.github.io/blogs/setup-dc++.md

      Refer to the rules for the exact number.
 At the time of writing this documentation, the rules are:<br>
      <img width="400" alt="image" src="https://user-images.githubusercontent.com/86282911/223686051-32cd9e9c-adfd-4911-ab60-0d668f6bdd41.png">

-2. Nick already taken by another user, even if your nick was unique.<br>
+2. Nick was already taken by another user, even if your nick was unique.<br>
    <img width="500" alt="image" src="https://user-images.githubusercontent.com/86282911/223686661-ff00172a-2da2-47b2-8836-b77c4671d553.png">

    This happens when the connection with the hub is dropped abruptly.
-It can be due to multiple reasons like:
+It can be due to multiple reasons:
-	- Network was turned of abruptly.
+	- Network was turned off abruptly.
 	- Network was changed abruptly.

-   Due to which the connection packets remain alive and it appears to the hub that you are still connected, i.e., your previous connection wasn't closed properly.<br>
+   Due to this, the connection packets remain alive and it appears to the hub that you are still connected, i.e., your previous connection wasn't closed properly.<br>

-   `FIX:` The only way to fix it is wait for at max 15 minutes so that the packets expire automatically and then you can connect to the hub normally.
-Usually they expire quite early but sometimes might take time so better have a walk outside you room, get some fresh air then try to connect to the hub again.
+   `FIX:` The only way to fix it is to wait for at max 15 minutes so that the packets expire automatically and then you can connect to the hub normally.
+Usually, they expire quite early but sometimes might take time so better have a walk outside your room, get some fresh air then try to connect to the hub again.

 ## Installing mono fonts

 This is completely an optional step based on personal preference.
-If you want to render the ASCII art for `METAHUB` to be rendered properly you will definetly need a mono font.<br>
+If you want to render the ASCII art for `METAHUB` to be rendered properly you will need a mono font.<br>
-However there are many options available, for the sake of documenting the exact process we will be installing `hack-nerd-font` which comes with a _mono_ version of itself.
-To install it on your system of preference refer the links below
+However there are many options available, for the sake of documenting the exact process, we will be installing `hack-nerd-font` which comes with a _mono_ version of itself.
+To install it on your system of preference refer to the links below

 - [Windows](#installing-font-on-windows)
 - [Linux](#installing-font-on-linux)